code-ape/website/content/posts/ebpf_past_present_future.md

 At its core eBPF is a highly efficient virtual machine that lives in the kernel.
 Its original purpose, efficient network frame filtering, made this virtual machine, and thus eBPF, an ideal engine for processing events in general.
-Because of this fact, there are currently twelve different types of eBPF programs, as of writing, with many of them serving purposes unrelated to networking.
+Because of this fact, there are currently twelve different types of eBPF programs, as of this writing, with many of them serving purposes unrelated to networking.

 This article, "eBPF: Past, Present, and Future", will walk through the history of BPF (eBPF's predecessor), the current state of eBPF, and what the future may hold for it.
 In doing so this article aims to allow a reader, who has no familiarity with eBPF and intermediate familiarity with Linux, to have a firm grasp on the concepts and uses of eBPF along with providing a strong context for how it came to be what it is.